beeldengeluid/mediasuite-website/_labo-help/similarity.markdown

 ## <a name="data"></a>Data

-Currently there is only a small selection of data that has been processed.
-It contains resources about specific events, for example 9/11 attacks, refugees and the Dutch ice skating tour called elfstedentocht.
+Currently, only a small selection of the archive has been processed.
+It contains resources about specific events, for example 9/11 attacks, refugees debate in 2015, and the Dutch ice skating tour called elfstedentocht.

 More data will be added in the future.